 Data: During the training process, models are exposed to large quantities of labeled or unlabeled data to learn how to perform specific tasks.
 These datasets can also be either open source or proprietary.
 The higher the quantity and quality of the dataset used to train a model, the higher the quality of the final model.

 A model’s accuracy depends on the volume and relevance of the training data used.
-For example, if a model is trained to recognize a standstill clause in a non-disclosure agreement using an open source dataset derived from internet searches, the model would yield inferior results compared to one trained on an extensive NDA data repository.
+For example, if a model is trained to recognize a standstill clause in a non-disclosure agreement (NDA) using an open-source dataset derived from internet searches, it would yield inferior results compared to one trained on an extensive NDA data repository.

 AI models are broadly classified as predictive or generative.

-Unfortunately, generative models have two considerable shortcomings.
-First, they’re prone to hallucinating — fabricating baseless assertions that they present as fact.
-And second, generating inconsistent answers to the same sets of questions.
-For these reasons, generative AI requires humans-in-the-loop to validate outputs — professionals familiar with the subject matter and the way in which an organization will use the AI outputs.
+Generative AI models have two considerable shortcomings.
+First, they’re prone to hallucinating, fabricating baseless assertions that they present as fact.
+Second, they may generate inconsistent answers to the same sets of questions.
+For these reasons, generative AI requires humans in the loop to validate outputs — professionals familiar with the subject matter and the way in which an organization will use the AI outputs.

 Ontra Synapse uses a blend of industry-specific and commercial predictive and generative models.
-To ensure model outputs meet the exacting standards of the private funds industry, we use the highest quality training data derived from our industry-leading routine contract repository.
+To ensure model outputs meet the exacting standards of the private funds industry, we use the highest quality training data derived from our industry-leading repository of over one million contracts.
 We also employ a global network of highly trained legal and contract professionals to review the information those models produce.

 How to measure the quality of AI outputs

-Whether the legal and private funds industries can benefit from predictive and generative models depends on the quality of the outputs.
+The quality of the outputs depends on whether the legal and private funds industries can benefit from predictive and generative models.
 Organizations can use numerous metrics to evaluate an AI model, including recall, precision, and F1 scores.

 Recall attempts to measure the proportion of actual positives a model correctly identifies.
 For example, of 100 contracts, if a model predicts 90 contracts contain standstill clauses when, in fact, 100 do, then recall equals 90%.